Mariah Cole, JD

 Ayesha Keller, M.S.W.

+After relocating to Nashville, Ayesha Keller joined the staff of the RWJF Center for Health Policy at Meharry Medical College in August 2010 as program coordinator.
+Mrs. Keller oversees academic programs involving affiliated students and faculty.
 Ayesha Keller received her undergraduate degree in English education, and her master’s degree in social work from the University of Missouri-Columbia.
 She spent five years in non-profit management and has also served as a college adjunct instructor of English and sociology.
 In 2009, she became a member of the board of directors of the Heart of Missouri United Way—the youngest board member in the organization’s history.
-After relocating to Nashville, Ayesha joined the staff of the RWJF Center for Health Policy at Meharry Medical College in August 2010 as program coordinator.

 Charlane Oliver, M.P.A.

 Charlane Oliver joined the staff of the RWJF Center for Health Policy at Meharry Medical College in April 2011 as program coordinator.
+Mrs. Oliver is responsible for the Center's marketing and communications activities.
+Oliver has nearly ten years of experience serving the nonprofit, government and higher education industries.
 Charlane received her undergraduate degree in human and organizational development from Vanderbilt University and a master’s in public administration degree from the University of Tennessee-Knoxville.
 She is a member of the Nashville Young Leaders Council, Center for Nonprofit Management's Young Nonprofit Professionals, and a board intern for the YWCA Nashville.
 Before accepting the position with the center she served as the director of a youth mentoring program for the Knoxville Leadership Foundation.